Austin Apartments That Actually Allow Large Dogs (Verified List)

 Here’s the part nobody explains: most breed restrictions aren’t the property manager’s personal preference.
 They’re mandated by the property’s liability insurance carrier.

 Insurance companies keep lists of breeds they consider “high risk” based on actuarial data: bite frequency, claim severity, litigation history.
-If a property’s policy excludes certain breeds, the property cannot accept those breeds without risking their coverage.
+If the insurance policy excludes certain breeds, the property cannot accept those breeds without risking coverage.
+No exceptions.
 This is why asking a leasing manager to “make an exception” almost never works.
 They’re not being difficult.
 They literally can’t override their insurer.

 The Standard Restricted Breed List